fghaas/cephalocon2019-rbdmirror/markdown/intro.md

 <!-- .slide: data-background-image="images/multiple-clusters.svg" data-background-size="contain" -->
-## Multiple distributed Ceph clusters <!-- .element: class="hidden" -->
+## RBD Multi-Site Replication <!-- .element: class="hidden" -->

 <!-- Note -->
 So this is why, for long-distance replication, we must take a different approach.
 And that is, we’re not doing replication at the low, RADOS level, from OSD to OSD, but instead we’re doing it one level up, at one of the abstraction layers *on top of* RADOS.

-And, importantly, we’re doing the replication **asynchronously.**
+In this case, I am talking about the abstraction layer that’s most important for virtualization use cases, namely RBD.

+And, importantly, we need to be talking about replication that is **asynchronous,** so we *don’t* have to worry about network latency anymore.

 ~Now the first such Ceph application that got asynchronous replication capability *wasn’t* RBD, it was RADOS Gateway (rgw).
 RADOS Gateway,